Nuxt 3 integration

 npm run dev

-, you can see the display similar to the following:
+, we'll see the following:

 Localize your Nuxt 3 application